Juniper/terraform-provider-apstra/docs/data-sources/datacenter_ct_routing_policy.md

   ]
 }

-# The IP Link data source's `primitive` field has the BGP data
+# The IP Link data source's `primitive` field has the primitive the BGP data
 # source (child primitive) as an embedded string:
 # {
 #   "type": "AttachLogicalLink",